ulfschneider/ulf.website/content/posts/2023-01-24-my-first-attempt-with-tailwind-css.md

 ## Adjusting Tailwind

-The thing with utility-first CSS frameworks, like Tachyons or Tailwind, is, you do not have to write the utility classes by yourself.
+With utility-first CSS frameworks, like Tachyons or Tailwind, you do not have to write the utility classes by yourself.
 The framework has them already predefined.
-Tailwind has a very nice mechanism with the `tailwind-config.js` file, to quickly adapt the system to your needs.
+Tailwind has a very nice mechanism with the `tailwind-config.js` file to quickly adapt the system to your needs.
 You can define your screen sizes (`400px`, `600px`, …) and the variant prefixes (`xs`, `sm`, …) to address the screen sizes in your code, like follows:

 ```js
 //tailwind-config.js